Don't Get Stuck in the Cold: How to Keep Your Car Running in the Winter

 Pack an Emergency Kit

 There have been plenty of news stories about motorists getting stranded in a snowy highway pile up.
-Prepare for the worse by having a winter emergency kit in your car.
+Prepare for the worst by having a winter emergency kit in your car.
 This should include blankets, water, spare cell phone charger and kitty litter.
 Yes, kitty litter makes for great traction if you're stuck in the ice.